Venice and photography - these two go together. How do you organize a splendid photo…

 Dream of Venice Architecture explains the unknown characteristics of these private Venetian spaces, from which other cities in our times could learn so much: Concentric circles providing consistency, comfort and privacy but at the same time, communicating with public space.

 From gardens and private homes, you step out onto semi-private campi structuring life and beauty.
 Outwardly as third concentric circle, the islands of the Lagoon act as both protection and door to the world.
-You can sense this approach of seeing Venice as conglomerate of concentric circles in the video below by film director Riccardo De Cal who took the images for the book.

 To be classified as resilient, sustainable and humane, urban structures must have certain traits: Building in concentric circles that communicate with each other is one of them, offering freedom and privacy at the same time.